mvslovers/brexx370/docs/source/installation.rst

 Both installations are copied into the same partitioned datasets; they are, therefore, mutually exclusive!

-If the standard installation is sufficient, continue with Step 4 If you plan to use the authorised, continue with Step 4A.
+If the standard installation is sufficient, continue with **Step 4** If you plan to use the authorised, continue with **Step 4A**.
 In this case, the MVS authorisation table needs to be updated as well.

 Step 4 - Submit $INSTALL JCL for the Standard Installation